ske2004/brus-16-umka/README.md

 tophat <rom>
 ```

-ROMS included in `roms/` and they all belong to the original creator @true-grue / Peter Sovietov.
+ROMS included in `roms/` and belong to the original creator @true-grue / Peter Sovietov and other creators.

 P.S.
-Thanks to the creator for including Tower Bloxx clone.
+Thanks to the creator of the Tower Bloxx clone.
 I used to play it on Nokia as a kid :D

 I only really got motivated when I saw that game, so I wrote this overnight.